Four-Year Graduation and Dropout Data, Class of 2022

-This page provides four-year longitudinal graduation, completion, and dropout data for the class of 2021 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education concentrator, Early College High School, gifted and talented, special education, Texas Science, Technology, Engineering, and Mathematics, and Title I), and other student characteristics (at-risk, dyslexia, emergent bilingual student/English learner, foster care, homeless, immigrant, migrant, and military-connected).
+This page provides four-year longitudinal graduation, completion, and dropout data for the class of 2022 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education concentrator, Early College High School, gifted and talented, Pathways in Technology Early College High School, special education, Texas Science, Technology, Engineering, and Mathematics, and Title I), and other student characteristics (at-risk, dyslexia, emergent bilingual student/English learner, foster care, high focus, highly mobile, homeless, immigrant, migrant, and military-connected).
 For campuses and districts, two sets of rates are provided: rates calculated for federal accountability purposes and rates calculated with statutory exclusions applied for state accountability.
+In addition, beginning with the 2023 accountability cycle, a graduation, continuation, Texas Certificate of High School Equivalency (TxCHSE) recipient rate with statutory exclusions applied for state alternative education accountability (AEA) is provided for AEA campuses.
 Please see the glossary for the reasons students may be excluded from campus and district rates.
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 The Division of Research and Analysis calculates the four-year longitudinal rate for graduates by dividing the number of students who graduated by the number of students in the class.
 The graduation rates presented include students that graduated by means of an individual graduation committee (IGC).

 The division also provides the percentages of students graduating within diploma programs.
 For a description of how high school graduation and dropout rates are calculated, please see Secondary School Completion and Dropouts in Texas Public Schools, 2021-22.